 As its been in the past our monthly chapter meeting was held in the museums board room.
 Keep in mind the gathering included the 4 chapter members from NH and Mass and all the Swedish Chariot folks who asked to tag along to see how we did things.
 We awarded the Early RWD class plaque from our Par Sem Summer Event to Mike Silvius for his original Black 62 PV544.
 Saturdays Highest Mileage plaque went to a Swedish Chariots member in a Silver 89 244 that had a 5" lift and 286K on his odo.
 Sundays award went to Peter McCorison with a Silver 91 240 Wagon 204K (sorry we only have a pic of his car)..
 As for our meeting there were only a couple major items left on our docket, the National meet in Vermont at the end of September and a "Foliage Run" (to the Seal Cove Museum ?) in mid to late October.
-It was mentioned by a couple out of state members that the meeting was short, sweet and to the point... (of course the Lobster Cookout was 7 miles and scheduled for an hour from then!!)
+It was mentioned by a couple out of state members that the meeting was short, sweet and to the point...of course the 4th Annual Lobsters at Spruce Head was.... a mere 7 miles "up the road" and scheduled for an hour from then !!

 4th Annual Lobsters at Spruce Head

 Our fourth annual Lobster (or Chicken) Cookout was held in Spruce Head at the home of Naomi Howe and Duncan Labay.
 Both those names should be at least familiar as Naomi is a longtime contribuitng member and Duncan is the (last) Founding Member.
 Its always a genuine pleasure to visit Naomi & Duncan in Spruce Head every year and as for the cookout it always boarders on phenomenal and I've never spoken with anyone who doesn't agree!!